Jari Vilén: Ambassador

 On 9 December 2006, Vilén announced that he would not run for re-election because he hoped to move to international duties after the election.

 In 2007, Vilén joined the Ministry for Foreign Affairs.
 That same year, he was appointed as the Finnish ambassador to Hungary.
 He was Finland's ambassador to Poland from 2012 until 2014, when he became the EU ambassador to the Council of Europe.

 From October 2018 to March 2020, Vilén served as the Senior Advisor in arctic policy matters in the European Political Strategy Centre (EPSC), the in-house think tank of the Juncker Commission.
 In March 2020, Vilén became Finland's ambassador to Barents and the Northern Dimension in the Ministry of Foreign Affairs.
 After informing Russia of its dismissal from the Barents Euro-Arctic Council in March 2023, Vilén expressed a lack of trust in Russia.
 Russia formally withdrew from the council in September.

 In May 2023, Vilén was appointed Finland's ambassador to Canada, and he assumed this position on 1 September 2023.

 In February 2024, the Ministry of Foreign Affairs received complaints of inappropriate behaviour and sexual harassment by Vilén.
 He apologized for his actions but denied wrongdoing.
 Vilén was relocated to Helsinki in June.

 Also in June, police began investigating 37,000 euros of claimed expenses that the Ministry alleges were spent illegitimately.
 The preliminary investigation into fraud and breach of duty was completed on 1 November, whereupon the case was referred to prosecutors.
 On 30 June 2025, the prosecutor decided that there were no probable grounds to suspect Vilén of intentional fraud or misconduct in office.

-Since July 2024, Vilén has been based in Finland in the Ministry for Foreign Affairs, where he serves as a Senior Foreign Affairs Adviser in expert duties within the Unit for East Asia and Oceania with responsibility for the planning and coordination of Finland’s Indo-Pacific policy.
+Since July 2024, Vilén has been based in Finland in the Ministry for Foreign Affairs, where he serves as a Senior Foreign Affairs Adviser in expert duties within the Unit for East Asia and Oceania and as Finland’s Special Envoy for the Indo-Pacific with responsibility for the planning and coordination of Finland’s Indo-Pacific policy.

+Finland’s first comprehensive Indo-Pacific policy was published on 15 June 2026.
+It outlines Finland’s objectives in the Indo-Pacific region, including advancing foreign and security policy goals, supporting the rules-based international order, and strengthening regional stability and security.

+The policy also addresses changes in the regional security environment, increasing geopolitical competition and their implications for European and Indo-Pacific security.
+In addition, it highlights the region’s growing economic importance and Finland’s aim to deepen political, economic and technological cooperation.
+The policy is linked to the European Union’s Indo-Pacific strategy.